Welcome to our IHS/Tribal Affiliate of ACNM Website.

 Deborah Crabbe CNM, MS.

 Graduated from Georgetown University in 1993.
 Worked in a Home birth/hospital private practice 1994-1995.
 Started at Northern Navajo Medical Center in 1995 as a Staff Midwife and became the Supervisory Midwife in 2010.
 Went to Afghanistan April 28-May 29, 2010 as part of the HHS, IHS Afghanistan Health Initiative.
 Volunteer work in Uganda as RN and in Ghana as CNM.
-Appointed to the New Mexico Midwifery Advisory Board June 2006 to present.
+Appointed to the New Mexico Midwifery Advisory Board June 2006 to 2012.
 Member of the Breastfeeding Task Force at NNMC 1995 to present and member of the San Juan County Breastfeeding Task Force.
-Contact person for the Baby Friendly Hospital Initiative moving our facility towards BFHI status.
-Serving as Treasurer of the Four Corners ACNM Chapter 19, 2001 to present.
+Original contact person for the Baby Friendly Hospital Initiative moving our facility towards BFHI status.
+Serving as Treasurer of the Four Corners ACNM Chapter 19, 2001 to 2012.
 Spearheaded the effort to have an IHS/Tribal Affiliate of ACNM, which was approved December 2011.
-She resides in Farmington, NM.
+She retired from IHS Sept 30, 2013 and now resides in Longmont, Co.

 Amanda St. Aubin CNMI graduated from UCSF in 2009 with the hopes of working for an IHS/tribal hospital.
 I started working in Shiprock, NM at NNMC in August, 2010.
 I grew up in southwestern Minnesota and began my career in women's health by working as an OB nurse in the same rural hospital I was born in.
 I've been the secretary of the Four Corners affiliate since the fall of 2010.
 I am a member of the Education section of the Division of Global Health within the ACNM and have travelled and volunteered internationally with various groups through work, school, and independent organizations throughout my career as a nurse and midwife.
 I've experienced working with women in Guyana, Tanzania, Haiti, Mexico, and Guatemala.
 Working on the reservation offers many of the same difficulties that I've faced when volunteering in developing countries around the world.
 I enjoy the unique challenges of working with Navajo women in IHS.
 I assisted Deborah Crabbe in forming the IHS/tribal affiliate because I felt there needed to be a forum for midwives who face similar challenges within the ACNM.